cucumber/cucumber-ruby-core/README.md

 Your gherkin might contain scenarios, as well as examples from tables beneath a scenario outline.

 Test cases represent the general case of both of these.
 We compile the AST down to instances of [`Cucumber::Core::Test::Case`](http://rubydoc.info/gems/cucumber-core/Cucumber/Core/Test/Case), each containing a number of instances of [`Cucumber::Core::Test::Step`](http://rubydoc.info/gems/cucumber-core/Cucumber/Core/Test/Step).
-It's these that are then mapped, filtered, and executed.
+It's these that are then filtered and executed.

 Test cases and their test steps are also immutable value objects.

-### Mappings

-When test cases are first compiled from the AST, they contain no information about how to execute them.
-Mappings are how we connect them to the code they need to run in order to execute your tests.

 ### Filters

 Once we have the test cases, and they've been activated by the mappings, you may want to pass them through a filter or two.
-Filters can be used to do things like sort, replace or remove some of the test cases or their steps before they're executed.
+Filters can be used to do things like activate, sort, replace or remove some of the test cases or their steps before they're executed.

-In fact, the mappings are just a special case of a filter.

 ### Report